 In October 2013, the United States Federal Communications Commission’s (FCC) mandated some rules regarding robocalling.
 According to the FCC’s regulations, telemarketers are prohibited from making robocalls to a consumer without first obtaining his or her written consent.
 Robocalls are also restricted from dialing numbers on the Do Not Call Registry.

 In spite of these changes, the FCC receives more complaints each month regarding robocalling than any other problem.
 However, it’s difficult for the agency to track down the culprits because most of them can hide their real phone numbers behind a virtual number created through a Google Voice or Skype account.
 Often the robocallers don’t even use real phone numbers but mimic unassigned or inactive numbers.
 So what recourse is there to prevent illegal robocalling?
-Most phone companies are currently resorting to automated blocking tools which simultaneously block robocallers as they whitelist known or emergency numbers.
+Most phone companies are currently resorting to automated blocking tools that simultaneously block robocallers as they whitelist known or emergency numbers.
 This type of blocking tool is perfectly legal and the FFC encourages phone companies and individuals to use them.

 Clarifying the Laws on Robocalling